mfukar/mfukar.github.com/_posts/2015-10-22-haskell-xiv.md

 knights_to :: Int -> Square -> [Square]
 knights_to n finish = knights' [finish]
     where
-        knights' moves | next_choices == [] = moves
+        -- Our search ends when there's no more moves: knights' moves | next_choices == [] = moves
+        -- Otherwise we keep going by picking a `next` move:
                        | otherwise = knights' (next : moves)
             where
+                -- The choice for our next move is a heuristic by Warnsdorf, which says -- to prefer squares with fewer onward moves.
+We won't be concerned with -- how to break possible ties:
                 next = minimumBy (comparing (length . choices)) next_choices

+                -- We pick valid moves from the last move taken, which is the head of -- `moves`:
                 next_choices = choices (head moves)

+                -- All the valid moves from a given square, to which we haven't been to -- yet:
                 choices square = valid_moves n square \\ moves
 ```

+Short pause here, maybe to solve the last few problems over the weekend.
+Cheers, folks!